Overview

 English and Creative Writing (chosen from an approved list) Level 5

-- You take modules to the value of 60 credits from an approved list of module units available annually from the Department of English and Creative Writing (60 credits total)
+You take modules to the value of 60 credits from an approved list of module units available annually from the Department of English and Creative Writing.
+You can also choose to use part of your 60 credit module allowance on Connected Curriculum modules The Goldsmiths' Social Change module and The Goldsmiths Elective.

 You can follow your interests and choose three modules from a wide range offering diverse literary, historical and contextual scope.